What Is Men’s Executive Coaching — and Why Does It Matter?

 How do you best evaluate a coach or coaching program?

-The best way to evaluate a coach or coaching program is to do your due diligence and conduct analytical research.
+The best way to evaluate a coach or coaching program is to do your due diligence.
 But after you’ve narrowed it down, feel your body.
 What’s your body saying?
-Now you might have resistance, and then the next question is: is that resistance more out of fear, like oh you really might be good and you might call me on my stuff and I might really have to work, or is the fear more like I think this is good hype and it doesn’t feel authentic.
+If you have resistance, and then the next question is: is that resistance more out of fear, like oh you really might be good and the coach might call me on my stuff and I might really have to work, or is the fear more like I think this is hype and it doesn’t feel authentic.
 So ask those questions, trust your body, and be willing to make a mistake.
 Invest a little time and money, and if it doesn’t work or you don’t feel the connection, and you don’t feel safe, don’t continue.
 But at some point, you’re going to have to take a risk, knowing you can always leave if it’s not working, and work with someone else.

 As you evaluate what they say or write, is there a sense of substance, or is it slogans?
-Do they have a good way to explain how they facilitate change, or is it just the standard platitudes that you often read other people writing?
+Do they have a good way to explain how they change is facilitated, or is it just the standard platitudes that you often read other people writing?
 And then, to the best of your ability, evaluate results, which is not charisma.

 Another good tell is not only what they are promising but how much they are promising.
 If you work with me, your life will transform, and you’ll have everything and more you want, versus, yeah, you work with me, and it’s going to be work.
 No guarantees.
 Yeah, I’ve got a track record, but the track record is predicated on my clients doing work.

-Well, that approach might be a little scary, but just like seeing two personal trainers.
+Well, the second approach might be a little scary, but just like seeing two personal trainers.
 One could say, yeah, come work with me, and we’ll have fun.
 And I won’t push you.
 And the other one says, yeah, I’ll push you.
-In the beginning, you know, it might not feel great, but we’ll get you in shape.
+In the beginning, you know, it might not feel great, but you’ll get in shape.
 And I’ll teach you how to train yourself.
 Well, I think that second trainer would be the one you’d probably choose.

 I’d use the same approach with coaches.
 You’re looking for a coach who will help you become more of who you want to be.
 Not give you another system or model of who you should be, which initially might be a better or more efficient model, but it’s really someone else’s model.
-What you want is a process or a method, not a model, a technique that’s going to help you discover and actualize who you really want to be.
+What you want is a process or a method, not a rigid model, a system that’s going to help you discover and embody who you want to be.

 It feels risky to push the button.